evolvingstuff/vdw2/content/posts/vitamin-d-100-year-anniversary-of-discovery-holick.md

 │   ├── TextNode
 │   │   full_match: `Chart of `
 │   │   inner_content: `Chart of `
-│   ├── LocalLinkNode
+│   ├── AliasedLocalLinkNode
-│   │   full_match: `((Getting Vitamin D into your body|Getting Vitamin D into and thru your body))` │   │   inner_content: `Getting Vitamin D into your body|Getting Vitamin D into and thru your body` │   │   page: `Getting Vitamin D into your body|Getting Vitamin D into and thru your body` │   │   children:
+│   │   full_match: `((Getting Vitamin D into your body|Getting Vitamin D into and thru your body))` │   │   inner_content: `Getting Vitamin D into your body|Getting Vitamin D into and thru your body` │   │   page: `Getting Vitamin D into your body`
+│   │   children:
 │   │   ├── TextNode
 │   │   │   full_match: `Getting Vitamin D into your body|Getting Vitamin D into and thru your body`